MicrosoftDocs/win32/desktop-src/direct3d9/d3dxcreateeffectex.md

-﻿---
+---
-Description: 'Creates an effect from an ASCII or binary effect description.
-This function is an extended version of D3DXCreateEffect that allows an application to control which parameters are ignored by the effects system.' ms.assetid: 'b08f727e-6061-4e78-8243-08c4ccab342d'
+Description: Creates an effect from an ASCII or binary effect description.
+This function is an extended version of D3DXCreateEffect that allows an application to control which parameters are ignored by the effects system. ms.assetid: b08f727e-6061-4e78-8243-08c4ccab342d
 title: D3DXCreateEffectEx function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # D3DXCreateEffectEx function